Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins: Goal-Oriented Access Design

 The \glspl{ue} apply a threshold policy during the push subframe, transmitting a message over a randomly selected \gls{re} among $\mc{P}$ if $V_u>\theta$, which maximizes the expected \gls{voi} under our assumptions~\cite{chiariotti2026theory}.
 As all \glspl{ue} have the same threshold, the transmission probability of each \gls{ue} is $1-P_v(\theta)$, and the probability that $n$ \glspl{ue} will attempt to reserve resources is

-Following the signal model in the previous section, we consider the success probability for two or more \glspl{ue} colliding over the same \gls{re} to be negligible, and the erasure probability for a singleton \gls{re}, i.e., an \gls{re} over which a single \gls{ue} transmits, to also be negligible.
+Following the signal model in the previous section, we consider the success probability for two or more \glspl{ue} colliding over the same \gls{re} to be negligible, and the erasure probability for a singleton \gls{re}, to also be negligible.

 We define $\mc{C}(k, n)=\left\{\mb{c}\in\mathbb{Z}^{k}:c_i\geq2\,\forall i\wedge\sum_{i=1}^{k}c_i=n\right\}$ as the set of possible combinations of $n$ \glspl{ue} colliding over $k$ \glspl{re}.
 The probability of having $s$ singleton \glspl{re} and $c$ collided \glspl{re}, given that $n$ nodes transmit, is then